 Whether you want to call it teaching, tutoring, or mentorship, I’ve always found one-on-one education to be the most helpful for me.
 In line with my passion for continuing education, I occasionally tutor people on subjects dealing with software engineering and computer science.

 I enjoy giving lectures and presentations, though they’re mostly on software topics.

 At QConSF 2016, I presented on a topic that has baffled me for years.
 Why are some folks more successful at debugging than others?
 Why’s debugging so hard?
 And what can we do about any of it?
 This talk is the result of a couple of years of spare-time research I’ve done into the pedagogical aspects of debugging, into psychology, computer science history, and to some extent a reflection of my own experience.

-Currently, no video of this talk is available.
+A video of this talk is available on InfoQ’s website.
 I have created a rough transcript of the talk with slides for those interested.
 The slides themselves are also available on SpeakerDeck, but (like many of my presentations) are unlikely to be useful without context.

 I spoke at VarnishCon 2016 on the topic of debugging.
 The talk ranges from the philosophy of debugging to psychological factors involved in the effective practice and learning of debugging strategies.
 It finishes with some practical approaches and application of these approaches we’ve taken when attempting to solve issues at Fastly.

 This talk is largely about linearization, and how this property is used to guarantee correctness in lock-free algorithms.
 I gave this talk at Strangeloop and OSCon EU in 2015.
 Slides for the talk are available, and so are videos for my presentation at Strangeloop and my presentation at OSCon EU.
 (I uploaded the OSCon EU video because there are a few good questions at the end that I didn’t get to answer at Strangeloop).